Visby-class corvette: Production

 The standard 5 of the class was the one where the mine clearance systems, the helicopter landing capability, the anti-ship missiles and some additional stealth adaptation were implemented.
-The Visby (K31) was the first of the corvettes to be upgraded to standard 5.
+Visby was the first of the corvettes to be upgraded to standard 5.
 On 22 March 2012, the FMV reported that the ship had been modified and that the system would be tested before reentering the Swedish Navy by the end of 2012.

 Although the design of the ships originally called for the installation of surface-to-air missiles, on 18 September 2008 the Genomförandegruppen cancelled the project to rationalize the procurement of defence materiel for the Swedish defence.

 Mid-life upgrade

-In January 2021, the Swedish Defence Materiel Administration (FMV) and Saab signed a contract for the Product Definition Phase of a mid-life upgrade of the Visby class.
-An additional item of the contract involved the Product Definition Phase of the Visby Generation 2 corvettes.
+In January 2021, the Swedish Defence Materiel Administration (FMV) and Saab signed a contract for the "Product Definition Phase" of a mid-life upgrade of the Visby class.
+An additional item of the contract involved the "Product Definition Phase" of the Visby Generation 2 corvettes.
 The contract had a value of SEK 190 million.
 The primary objective of this MLU is to extend its operational capacity and relevance beyond 2040.
 In that regard, the following aspects were decided: